fwup-home/fwup/README.md

 meta-architecture    | Platform architectures (e.g., arm)
 meta-vcs-identifier  | A version control identifier for use in reproducing this image meta-misc            | Miscellaneous additional data.
 Format and contents are up to the user meta-creation-date   | Timestamp when the update was created (derived from ZIP metadata).
-If you want to force the timestamp, set the `NOW` environment variable. meta-fwup-version    | Version of fwup used to create the update (deprecated - no longer added since fwup 1.2.0) meta-uuid            | A UUID to represent this firmware.
+For reproducible builds, set the [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/#idm55) environment variable. meta-fwup-version    | Version of fwup used to create the update (deprecated - no longer added since fwup 1.2.0) meta-uuid            | A UUID to represent this firmware.
 The UUID won't change even if the .fw file is digitally signed after creation (automatically generated)